Sheikhizadeh/pantools/Readme.md

 Description of commands' arguments
 ----------------------------------
-a) K :
-   Size of K for de Bruijn graph
-b) genome_names_file:
-   A text file containing genome_number and genome_name seperated by a single space in each line
+K :                 is size of K for construction of the de Bruijn graph. genome_names_file : is a text file containing genome_number and genome_name seperated by a single space in each line. fasta_names_file :  is a text file containing paths to FASTA files; each in one line. gff_names_file :    is a text file containing paths to GFF files corresponding to the stored genomes,
-c) fasta_names_file:
-   A text file containing paths to FASTA files; each in one line
-d) gff_names_file:
-   A text file containing paths to GFF files corresponding to the stored genomes, in the same order.
-Missing annotations are shown by an empty line.
+                    in the same order.
+Missing annotations are shown by an empty line. annotation_records :is a text file containing annotation titles as they appear in gff file.
-e) annotation_records:
-   A text file containing annotation titles as they appear in gff file.
-f) regions_file:
-   A text file containing genome_number, sequence_number, begin and end of a region in each line seperated by one space
+regions_file:       is a text file containing genome_number, sequence_number, begin and
+                    end of a region in each line seperated by one space.
-g) groups_file:
-   A FASTA file with titles being names given to the groups followed by lines containing annotation titles as they appear in gff files.
+groups_file:        is a FASTA file with titles being names given to the groups followed by lines containing annotation titles as they appear in gff files.